r00t-3xp10it/venom/README.md

     ettercap MitM+DNS_Spoof (venom domain name attack vector)

-    "venom.sh will download/install all dependencies as they are needed" Adicionally as build shell/aux/setup.sh to help you install all venom framework dependencies (metasploit as to be manually installed).
+    "venom.sh will download/install all dependencies as they are needed" Adicionally as build shell-main/aux/setup.sh to help you install all venom framework dependencies (metasploit as to be manually installed).

-# INSTALL
+# DOWNLOAD/INSTALL
     1º - download framework from github
-         zip OR git clone
+         tar.gz OR zip OR git clone

     2º - set files execution permitions
          cd venom-main